-I am so excited to share this Pine Nut Pesto Salad with you guys today!
-It's made with simple and clean ingredients, only takes about 5 minutes to make, and it is so flavorful!
+This Avocado Pine Nut Pesto Salad is the perfect easy salad!
+It's made with clean and simple ingredients, only takes about 5 minutes to make, and it is packed full of flavor.

 Ingredients For This Pine Nut Salad:

-I love making this Pine Nut Salad, because I either already have the ingredients on hand, or I can pick them up quickly at any grocery store.
+I love making this Avocado Pine Nut Pesto Salad because it uses super simple ingredients you can pick up from your local grocery store.

 - For The Pine Nut Salad:

-- Romaine - Make sure to wash it well before use.
+- Romaine Lettuce - Make sure to wash it well before use.

-- Cherry Tomatoes - You can use any tomato variety, however I like to use cherry, because they don't get soggy.
+- Cherry Tomatoes - You can use any tomato variety, however, I like to use cherry because they are bite size don't get soggy the next day.

 - Shallots - If you're not a fan of raw shallots, you can quickly pickle them.
-Simply slice them and add them to a pan with vinegar and water.
-Cook until soft, and you'll have pickles onions!
+This is one of my favorite easy cooking techniques.
+Simply slice them and add them to a pan with white wine vinegar and water.
+Cook until soft, and you'll have pickled shallots!

-- Pine Nuts - They can be toasted since they are the topping.
+- Pine Nuts - You will need pine nuts twice in this recipe.
+These ones can be toasted since they are the topping.